chandtr/CapstoneProject/README.md

 Model Packaging	Wrap in pipeline with preprocessing for deployment<br>
 Monitoring Plan	Define metrics and thresholds for model drift detection<br>

+# Deliverables :
+Python scripts and notebooks for all models<br>
+Model performance logs and comparison tables<br>
+Sample sales forecasts for next month (by product)<br>

 # Summary

 We tested four different models to find the most accurate and reliable one for our prediction task.
 After comparing their results, the Random Forest and XGBoost models showed the best performance.